 First there is the Crop/Rotate option.
 With this, you can choose to rotate your photo, or crop it either manually or by choosing a size ratio with the icon to the right.
-The second icon after Crop/Rotate are the filters, allowing you to set your photo to a pre-created filter.
+The second icon after Crop/Rotate is the filters, allowing you to set your photo to a pre-created filter.

 After the filters, the third icon provides you with many options to edit your photo in more detail.
 It gives you Light, Color, and Black & White settings to change until you’re happy with how your photo looks.
-Each of these iPhone camera settings have a dropdown list of effects you can play with.
+Each of these iPhone camera settings has a dropdown list of effects you can play with.

 If you’re ever unhappy with how your edited photo has come out, you can always tap the Revert button to remove all edits you have made to your picture.

-As far as videos go, you can tap the same edit button to trim your clips by dragging the side bars until you only have the portion of the clip you want.
+As far as videos go, you can tap the same edit button to trim your clips by dragging the sidebars until you only have the portion of the clip you want.
 Once you save it, you can also choose to save it as a new clip so you don’t lose the full video.